Saigut/selebot/README.md

 * Firstlly, install the Chez Scheme: https://github.com/cisco/ChezScheme

-* All the libraries Selebot depend on can be found at https://github.com/Saigut/chezscheme-libs.
+* All the libraries Selebot depends on can be found at https://github.com/Saigut/chezscheme-libs.
 You can reference to that repository and set up the libraries.

 * Compile C code to shared library.